-Mike Cembellin is in his 37th year on the athletics staff at Santa Clara University as the Director of Sports Medicine.
+Mike Cembellin is in his 39th year on the Athletic Department staff at Santa Clara University as the Assistant Athletic Director for Sports Medicine.
 Cembellin is responsible for overseeing and directing the management of medical care for student-athlete related injuries on the mission campus.
 He and his staff have been honored by the University for their outstanding achievement to the University and Athletic Department at the school's annual Staff Recognition dinner.

 Cembellin also co-authored two chapters for the medical textbook "Athletic Training, Principles and Practices," and has volunteered at the Veteran's Administration Hospital in Palo Alto for a corrective therapy internship.
 Cembellin earned a bachelor's degree in biology from UC Riverside after he transferred from Gavilan Junior College in Gilroy in 1972.

 Cembellin completed his athletic training credential from Long Beach State in 1976 and passed the National Certification Exam for Athletic Trainers that summer.
-During his collegiate years, Cembellin competed as a fullback on the football team and a catcher on the baseball squad for two years at Gavilan, and continued his football career at UCR with a full scholarship while participating as an outside center on the rugby team.
+During his collegiate years, Cembellin competed as a fullback on the football team and a catcher on the baseball squad for two years at Gavilan Junior college, and continued his football career at UCR with a full football scholarship, while also participating as an outside center on the UCR collegiate rugby team.
 While working on his certification, Cembellin received athletic training experience at St. Anthony's High School in Long Beach, Golden West Junior College in Huntington Beach, and Long Beach State University.
 Then volunteered one year at SCU prior to his full time employment.

 Born and raised in Hollister, Calif.
 Cembellin enjoys his daily exercise, and reading his three different newspapers everyday at the Hungry Hound.
 Cembellin's leisure time is spent with family, friends and riding his Harley-Davidson motorcycle.